6 Things to Have in Your Team’s PCB Design Library

 - Make data accessible.
 Data should be easily accessible to all designers when they need it.
 This means your should reside on a network drive or dedicated server, and be visible to everyone.

 2. Proven Starter

 Why it Matters

 Making your own components can really start to drain hours from your day.
 With a typical component taking 15 minutes to create, it can really add up when your design team needs an entire at their disposal.
-Thankfully with Altium Designer® there’s already a ton of ready-to-use components, 300,000 to be exact.
-Free design content from the Altium Content will get you up and running with some of the most commonly used printed board components needed for your design.
+Thankfully with Altium Designer® there’s already 300,000 ready-to-use components in the PCB library.
+Free design content from Altium Content will get you up and running with some of the most commonly used printed board components needed for your design.

-Each component in our starter includes a few standard items that are integrated through computer-aided design, and should also be included with any component you create:
+Each component in our PCB library starter includes a few standard items that are integrated through computer-aided design, and should also be included with any component you create:

 - Graphical data.
 Schematic symbols, PCB footprints, and accurate 3D models are all part of the visual identity of a component.
 Additionally, graphical data provides critical information for electrical connectivity, copper geometry, and manufacturing details like solder mask expansions, and component clearances.

 - Parametric data.
 Parametric information such as passive values, tolerances, and temperature ratings are added to each component.
 In most traditional libraries, these parametrics are added to the schematic symbol, but adding them at the component level allows for much more reusability and scalability in component creation.
 This is the metadata that defines the component electrically, or what the engineer cares about.

 - Supplier Chain data.
 Linking directly to real component suppliers provides needed visibility into the supply chain.
 Rather than endlessly searching the web for up-to-date vendor information like pricing and quantity, you can include these details in the component at design time, making generation simple and correct the first time.

 3. Component Data Integrated from the Web